- Petras Auštrevičius - MEP (Renew Europe, LT)

 The adoption of the INI Report on Minimum Standards for the Protection of Farm Rabbits (2016/2077/(INI)) is the latest political success in a series of recent developments.
 It highlights the growing citizens’ concerns and the political will to address the situation.

 To address these concerns, the Intergroup decided in October 2017 to set up an ad-hoc working group, which was headed by Stefan Eck MEP (GUE/NGL, DE) and Eleonora Evi MEP (EFD², IT).
-The working Group included representatives from almost all other political groups from the very start.
+From June 2019, the group is co-chaired by MEP Evi, together with MEP Anja Hazekamp (GUE/NGL, NL).
+Almost all political groups are represented in the Working Group.

 - Raise awareness in the European Parliament about the serious welfare issues surrounding the use of cages in animal farming;